kangk1204/Octopus-toolkit2/doc/error.rst

 * ``Input file`` : Sequence Read Archive (Extension : ``sra``)
 * ``Output file`` : Short read sequence.
 (Extension : ``fastq``)

-``006-2`` occurs when there not exist SRA file, which is an input file for executing Fastq-dump, or when it is an invalid SRA file.
+``006-2`` occurs when there is no or invalid SRA file, which is the input file for executing Fastq-dump.

-Downloading raw data from the previous step may be caused by disconnecting from FTP server, or raw data uploaded to NCBI may be broken.
+This error may arise due to an abrupt disconnection during the previous downloading step of the raw data from FTP server, or raw data uploaded to NCBI may be broken.

 You should check your ``network status``, ``free space`` on your computer and try the analysis again.